International Tourism To Plunge Up To 80% Due To Virus: UN - UrduPoint

 By comparison, international tourism arrivals fell by just 0.4 percent in 2003 after the outbreak of Severe Acute Respiratory Syndrome (SARS) which killed 774 people worldwide.

-The UN body said most experts believe there will be signs of recovery by the final quarter of 2020, with domestic demand expected to recover faster than international demand.
-Asia and the Pacific were expected to rebound first, it added.
+The UN body said most experts believe there will be signs of recovery by the final quarter of 2020 but mostly in 2021, with Asia and the Pacific expected to rebound first.

+Domestic demand is expected to recover faster than international demand, it added.

 "Based on previous crises, leisure travel is expected to recover quicker, particularly travel for visiting friends and relatives, than business travel," it added.

-The body had forecast at the beginning of the year that international tourism would grow by 3.0-4.0 percent in 2020 but then revised its forecast at the end of March, predicting a 20-30 percent decline.
+Companies have restricted employees' travel while major trade shows have been axed as a result of the pandemic.

+Travel experts were more optimistic in Africa and the middle East, with most predicting a recovery still in 2020.
+Those in the Americas were the most pessimistic, with half seeing a rebound only next year.

-International tourism arrivals rose by 4.0 percent in 2019 to 1.5 billion, with France the world's most visited nation, followed by Spain and the United States.
+International tourism arrivals rose by 4.0 percent in 2019 to 1.5 billion, with France the world's most visited country, followed by Spain and the United States.

-The last time international tourist arrivals posted an annual decline was 2009 when the global economic crisis hit the travel sector hard.
+The last time international tourist arrivals posted an annual decline was 2009 when the global economic crisis led to a 4.0 percent drop.

 The tourism industry accounts for about 10 percent of the world's gross domestic product (GDP) and jobs.